kraikisto/CERN_LEP_Z_boson/README.md

 cosmic_rays.ipynb plots the phi values to check for consmic rays (needs physics explanation).

 Spin.ipynb plots cross-section as a functioin of cos(theta) to find out the spin of the particle (needs physics explanation).

+pandas_speed.ipynb explains why and when pandas is faster than normal loops and shows by how much in graphs of runtime measurements